subhu-darkknight72/OperatingSystems_Lab/README.md

 - <code>CSV File Manipulation</code> : track expenses by adding, sorting and displaying records in a csv file with columns for date, category, amount, and name.
 And also provide options to view total expenses.
 - <code>Data Analysis</code> : takes text file input, and outputs the count of majors in descending order, names of students with 2 or more majors alphabetically, and number of students with a single major.

+## Assignment 2 : Use of syscall
+A shell as an application program on top of the Linux kernel.
+The shell will accept user commands and execute them.
+- Run external commands with input/output redirection,
+- Run external commands in the background,
+- Run several external commands in pipe mode,
+- Interrupt commands running in the shell using the signal call,
+- Move a command in execution to the background,
+- Change the current working directory of the shell,
+- Print the name of the working directory,
+- Handle wildcards in commands
+Additionally, the shell , search through history using up/down arrow keys, and detects simple malwares.

 ## Assignment 1 : shell scripting and shell commands
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.